Attala County Data

 Attala County Neighbors

 Welcome to Attala County, Mississippi Genealogy & History Network.
-Our purpose is to provide visitors with free resources for genealogical and / or historical research.
+Our purpose is to provide free resources for genealogical and historical researchers.

 Established December 23, 1833, Attala County was one of sixteen counties to originate from the Choctaw cession of 1830.
 Attala county is named for Attala, a fictional Native American heroine from an early-19th-century novel by François-René de Chateaubriand.
 The original boundaries of 1833, which haven't changed, are:

 "Beginning at the northeast corner of Leake County, and running thence west with the line between townships, 12 and 13, to the line between ranges five and six east; thence south with said line between ranges five and six to the center of township 12, of range 5 east; thence directly west to the Big Black River; thence up said river to the point at which the line between 16 and 17 crosses said river; thence east with the line between nine and ten east; thence south to the place of beginning."

 The Choctaw boundary line of 1820 (treaty of Doak’s Stand) runs through the extreme southwestern corner of the county.
 Kosciusko is the largest town and the county seat of Attala County.
 Cities and Towns include Ethel, Kosciusko, McCool, Sallis, McAdams, and Zama.

 The Attala County Court House has burned on three occasions.
 The first, on 28 July 1858, was the most devastating.
 All records were destroyed.
 For this reason, no records exist prior to August 1858.
 The second fire was in July 1860 but no records were lost..
 The third fire occurred on 26 July 1896 and some records were lost including the county marriage records.